cisco-en-programmability/terraform-provider-dnacenter/docs/resources/resource_dna_sda_fabric_ip_pool_in_vn.md

 page_title: "dna_sda_fabric_ip_pool_in_vn Resource - terraform-provider-dnacenter"
 subcategory: "SDA"
 description: |-
-  The dna_sda_fabric_ip_pool_in_vn resource allows you to configure a DNACenter SDA IP pool in Virtual Network.
+  The dna_sda_fabric_ip_pool_in_vn resource allows you to configure a Cisco DNA Center SDA IP pool in Virtual Network.
 ---

 # Resource dna_sda_fabric_ip_pool_in_vn

-The dna_sda_fabric_ip_pool_in_vn resource allows you to configure a DNACenter SDA IP pool in Virtual Network.
+The dna_sda_fabric_ip_pool_in_vn resource allows you to configure a Cisco DNA Center SDA IP pool in Virtual Network.

 ## Example Usage